 We then went past the Cereal Killer Cafe!
 Yes, what a brilliant name!
 This cafe actually does sell cereal – every kind you can imagine!
 It is quite small so we weren’t able to go in and try it but it was filled with quirky retro packaging and super cute.

 Our last stop was appropriately chocolate based!
 Amicie introduced us to an amazing chocolate shop called Dark Sugars.
 There are actually two of them along Brick Lane!
 They have a mix of chocolate truffles and slabs.
 And the most interesting were pearls.
 These looked like bath drops but tasted incredible!

 This was a fantastic London eating tours option to really discover hidden London Graffiti and street food.
-Even as a Londoner I saw and learnt many new things.
+Even as a Londoner I saw and learned many new things.
 As you can also hopefully tell it was a very photogenic tour so make sure you take your camera!!

 The Walking Tour of London Brick Lane and Indian Food is another great tour of the East End.
 This tour focuses more on Indian food vs the tour above and offers 7 different food stops – perfect if you’d like to become a London street foodie!
 Or focus on just Brick Lane and enjoy over 10 tastings plus 2 beverages on the Indian Secret Food Tour of London.

 Shoreditch is one of the most fashionable areas in the east end and home of many different types of eating experiences.
 The Secret Food Tour of Shoreditch will show you some of the areas hidden treats, which range from bagels to fish and chips to truffles.
 Or add Hoxton in with Shoreditch and experience traditional Pie and Mash as well as several charity-based food organisations in the East end with this East London Food Tour.